marcoverpas/Other_codes_from_my_publications/README.md

 **CODES USED IN JOURNAL ARTICLES**

+1. <a href="https://doi.org/10.1080/09538259.2025.2601163" target="_blank" rel="noopener">Keynes, Graziani, and non-bank financial intermediaries: A stock-flow consistent analysis</a> (with R. Canelli, G. Fontana and R. Realfonzo), <em>Review of Political Economy</em>, 2025.
+[Go to the R code: [AVAILABLE SOON]]

 1. <a href="https://doi.org/10.1080/09538259.2025.2593445" target="_blank" rel="noopener">The Impact of CBDC-Based Disintermediation on the Banking Sector and the Economy: An SFC Approach</a>  (with A. Bhattacharjee and G. Carlomagno), <em>Review of Political Economy</em>, 2025.
 [Go to the R code: [AVAILABLE SOON]]

 1. [Destabilizing a Stable Economy: Minsky Meets Graziani’s Monetary Circuit](https://doi.org/10.1080/08911916.2025.2534752) </a>, <em>International Journal of Political Economy</em>, 2025.
 [Go to the R code: <a href="https://github.com/marcoverpas/Other_codes_from_my_publications/blob/main/GRAMI_model_web.R" target="_blank" rel="noopener">GRAMI-Model-R</a>]